MicroStrategy/rest-api-docs/docs/common-workflows/common-workflows.md

 REST API request sequences with descriptions and code samples have been provided for the following common Strategy REST API workflows.

-Our workflows are arranged in 3 sections:
+Our workflows are arranged in 4 sections:

 - [Analytics](analytics/analytics.md) - used for handling data and objects such as reports, datasets, documents, dashboards, and projects.
 - [Modeling](modeling/modeling.md) - used for handling schema and application objects.
 - [Administration](administration/administration.md) - used for handling administration related workflows.
+- [Mosaic](mosaic/mosaic.md) - used for handling Mosaic data model related workflows.